Mr-Precise/ALVR-temp/README.md

 # ALVR - Air Light VR

-* This is a **Fork** ALVR for experiments on linux, backport to Ubuntu 20.04 and custom build with latest ffmpeg and Vulkan
+* This is a **Fork** ALVR for experiments on linux, custom build with latest ffmpeg, Vulkan and other minor changes.
 * **Bugs from this fork should be reported** [**here**](https://github.com/Mr-Precise/ALVR-temp/issues), not to the original author.
 * Original author [**alvr-org/ALVR**](https://github.com/alvr-org/ALVR)